Construction Safety Program Template for COR

 Real audit preparation is continuous.
 It's doing daily FLHAs properly.
 Running weekly toolbox talks and documenting them.
 Closing out inspection findings within a reasonable timeframe.
 Reviewing and updating your policies annually.
 If you do these things all year, the audit becomes a confirmation of what you already do, not a scramble to prove it.

 Safety Evolution builds audit-ready safety programs for contractors.
-We don't just hand you a binder and wish you luck.
-We build your program, control your documents, verify your daily forms, and package everything so it's ready when the auditor walks through the door.
-Book your free safety assessment and get a 30-minute call plus a 90-day action plan at no cost.
-We'll tell you exactly where your gaps are and how to close them before your next audit.
+We do not just hand you a binder and wish you luck.
+We build your program, control your documents, verify your daily forms, and package everything so it is ready when the auditor walks through the door.
+Get early access to SE-AI to see exactly where your gaps are and what to fix before your next audit.

 COR operates on a 3-year cycle.
 You need an external certification audit in Year 1, internal maintenance audits in Years 2 and 3, and an external recertification audit in Year 4 to renew.
 Missing a maintenance audit can jeopardize your certification status and your WCB premium discount.